DeviationTX/deviation-manual/source/ch_install.rst

 Extract the Deviation USBDrv Installer, and run 'DFU USBDrv Installer-x.y.exe'.
 You can then uninstall both drivers, or install either the Deviation USB Driver for use with the Deviation Uploader or the Walkera driver.
-Install the driver for the DfU tool you plan on using.
+Install the driver for the Dfu tool you plan on using.

 DFU Installation With Walkera DfuSe